marctollis/Genetic-Saturation-Analysis/README.md

 The R script also contains code that can analyze two files containing concatenated (1st and 2nd) and (3rd) codon positions.

+The alignment data is provided in the repository, just download and unzip the files.